lanylow/rbxfpsunlocker-osx/README.md

 1. Download the latest release from https://github.com/lanylow/rbxfpsunlocker-osx/releases.
 2. Extract `rbxfpsunlocker.zip` by double clicking on it.
 3. Select `rbxfpsunlocker` in Finder and right click and press `Get Info`.
-4. Copy all text after where it says `Where: `.
+4. Copy all text after where it says `Where:`.
 5. Open Terminal and write the following command.
-Replace the placeholder path with the path you copy from Finder.
+Replace the placeholder path with the copied path from Finder.
 ```
 cd /path/to/rbxfpsunlocker/
 ```